jlord/new-tab/README.md

 1. Clone this repo.
 2. Set the location of the `index.html` as your browser's homepage.
  - `cd new-tab` and then `open index.html` and when it opens in your browser, that's the location.
-3. Edit `quotes.js` with quotes, it should look like:
+3. Create a file `quotes.js` with quotes, it should look like:

 ```javascript
 var data =